How GRACE NET works

 For an enterprise to start transferring data with GRACE NET, it needs to install the driver on at least two of its servers.
 Prior to the installation, the driver will be fine-tuned to match the client’s business tasks, be it crypto trading, AI model training, online gaming, etc.

 Once the driver is installed, the enterprise can immediately enjoy faster file transfers, even if its servers are located in the same physical space - something that other data solutions cannot offer.
 However, the further the servers are from each other geographically, the larger the difference in speed between GRACE and traditional protocols.
-The tests already performed by the GRACE team have shown an increase in the average speed between 2x (transfers within Europe) and 50x (between London and Sydney).
+The tests already performed by the GRACE team have shown an increase in the average speed between 2x (transfers within Europe).

 The driver is already available for Linux systems and will soon be available for Windows, Android, and iOS.